Resilience-based Ecosystem Management

-Human livelihoods derived from rangelands are highly vulnerable to climate change because limited financial, natural resource, and social capital provide few options to diversity incomes beyond livestock grazing – resource dependency is very high in these arid and semi-arid regions.
+Human livelihoods derived from rangelands are highly vulnerable to climate change because limited financial, natural resource, and social capital provide few options to diversity incomes beyond livestock grazing – resource dependency is very high in arid and semi-arid regions.

 Climate change will produce both positive and negative consequences depending on geographic location.
-Adaptation will be required to capitalize on opportunities as well as minimize adverse impacts.
+Adaptation will be required to capitalize on opportunities as well as to minimize adverse impacts.

 What Has Been Learned?

-An additional knowledge source termed professional ecological knowledge (PEK) is founded upon codification of broad ecological principles, but not necessarily scientific evidence, to legitimize agency programs and support operational efficiency.
+Professional ecological knowledge (PEK) is founded upon codification of broad ecological principles, but not necessarily scientific evidence, to legitimize agency programs and support operational efficiency.
 Natural resource management agencies may use PEK, rather than local or scientific knowledge, to make management decisions.